Authentication

 • Tableau with MFA (alternative method): If you don’t work directly with an SSO IdP, you can instead enable a combination of 1) TableauID credentials, which are stored with Tableau Cloud, and 2) an additional verification method before you and your users can access the site.
 We also recommend that users set up recovery codes as a backup verification method for emergency cases only.
 For more information, see Multi-Factor Authentication and Tableau Cloud.

-About Google, OIDC, Salesforce, or SAML
+About Google, OIDC, Salesforce, or SAML configurations

-If you enable external authentication on your site, you can select which users you want to sign in using external credentials, and which to use Tableau credentials (Tableau ID).
-You can allow Tableau ID and one external provider on a site, but each user must be set to use one or the other type.
+If you enable Google, OIDC, Salesforce, or SAML authentication on your site, you can select which users you want to sign in using external credentials and which to use Tableau credentials (Tableau ID).
+You can allow Tableau and one or more external providers configured for a site, but each user must be set to use one or the other type.
 You can configure user authentication options on the Users page.

 Important: In addition to these authentication requirements described above, we recommend that you dedicate a site administrator account that is configured for Tableau with MFA authentication.
 In the event of an issue with SAML or the IdP, a dedicated Tableau with MFA account helps ensure that you have access to your site.